-This option is for those entities that choose to create their own 837 file and submit that file directly to the Commonwealth Care Alliance portal.
-Commonwealth Care Alliance offers a secure claims web portal where providers can obtain access to claim status, member eligibility, and multiple claim submission options.
 The easy-to-navigate web portal requires authorized billers and providers to obtain a login to access information.
 If you wish to request online access, you can register for access to the Change Healthcare EDI Portal.

-Option Three

-Single Claims Submitters:
+Option Three Single Claims Submitters

 Single claims submissions are for professional claims only.
 This option is for those vendors that do not have the technical capabilities of creating an 837 file for batch submissions but need to make single submissions.
-Providers are given the opportunity to enter single claims directly into Commonwealth Care Alliance's secure claims web portal and are provided a detailed training via WebEx with technical support provided to assist in the transmissions.
+Providers are given the opportunity to enter single claims directly into our secure web portal.

-Alternatively, providers who submit non-batch 837 files may opt to enroll in one of various ways that the clearinghouse Change Healthcare can accept claims.
+Alternatively, providers who submit non-batch 837 files may opt to enroll in one of various ways that clearinghouse Change Healthcare can accept claims.
 There are multiple options that providers may use, including ConnectCenter and APIs.
 Please click here to determine what might fit your office needs.